FoloToy/folotoy-doc/docs/installation/flyio.md

 If the firmware version of your toy is v23.50.3.10 or later, follow these steps to configure the toy:

-1. Put the toy into configuration mode.
+* Put the toy into configuration mode.
-2. Connect your phone or computer to the toy.
+* Connect your phone or computer to the toy.
-3. Fill in the following information for MQTT:
+* Fill in the following information for MQTT:

    - MQTT Server Address: folotoy-server-test.fly.dev
    - MQTT Server Port: 1883

 If the firmware version of your toy is earlier than v23.50.3.10, you need to update the firmware to the latest version or install the following configuration and re-publish the program:

-1. Log in to the flyio backend and find the IP address of the service.
+* Log in to the flyio backend and find the IP address of the service.
 For example, my IP address is 149.*.*.218.

    ![image](https://github.com/FoloToy/folotoy-doc/assets/1455685/1e440c6a-1ebd-4c08-b812-c9ff7dc03155)

-2. After modifying the fly.toml file, replace:
+  After modifying the fly.toml file,

+  replace

    ```
    SPEECH_UDP_SERVER_HOST = "folotoy-server-test.fly.dev"
    ```

-   with:
+   with

    ```
    SPEECH_UDP_SERVER_HOST = "149.248.197.218"
    ```

-3. Save the file and execute `fly launch --ha=false` in the command line.
+.
+Save the file and execute `fly launch --ha=false` in the command line.